GaRRi11/IPv6/README.md

 RS – discovering router in network

-RA – response of RS: network prefix, SLAAC allowed or not, DHCPv6 needed or not, DNS (optional)
+RA – response of RS:

+network prefix
+SLAAC allowed or not
+DHCPv6 needed or not
+DNS (optional)
+Router lifetime: 1800 sec (means “use me as your gateway”)

 If SLAAC allowed:
 device dont need DHCPv6 to get GUA IPv6. device will craft address itself by adding routers provided prefix and its own randomized IID, DAD check it and assigned to itself.